International Criminal Court investigation in Palestine: Reactions

-On 16 April 2024, Netanyahu and three Israeli government ministers held an emergency meeting with governmental legal advisors to discuss the possibility of ICC arrest warrants being issued against Netanyahu, other senior officials, or officers of the Israeli Defense Forces.
+On 16 April 2024, Netanyahu and three Israeli government ministers held an emergency meeting with governmental legal advisors to discuss the possibility of ICC arrest warrants being issued against Netanyahu, other senior officials, or officers of the Israel Defense Forces.
 According to Channel 12, a decision was taken at the meeting that "Israel would reach out to the court and 'diplomatic figures with influence with the aim of blocking the issuing of arrest warrants.
 By late April, Israeli officials considered it increasingly likely that warrants would be issued for Israeli and Hamas officials.
 The Times of Israel (ToI) described Israeli officials as making "a concerted effort" to prevent the ICC from issuing warrants.
 The ToI stated that the Israeli National Security Council and Foreign Ministry were involved in acting against the ICC issuing warrants, and that Netanyahu was carrying out a "nonstop push over the telephone" with the US government of president Biden to prevent the warrants.
 Diplomats from the G7 states asked the court not to announce war crimes warrants against either Israeli or Hamas officials, arguing that warrants could "disrupt" ceasefire talks.
 The ICC unofficially stated to diplomats that it was "not aware of any dramatic moves in the investigation".
 The ICC refused to comment, saying it would not respond to "speculation in media reports".

 Zeteo News published what it claimed was a scan of a 24 April letter sent to Khan by twelve Republicans in the U.S. Senate, Tom Cotton, Marco Rubio, Ted Cruz, Mitch McConnell, Marsha Blackburn, Katie Boyd Britt, Ted Budd, Kevin Cramer, Bill Hagerty, Pete Ricketts, Rick Scott, and Tim Scott, which requested the ICC not to make any attempt to pursue charges against Israeli officials over war crimes committed in the Gaza Strip.
 The senators stated: "Target Israel and we will target you ... [and] sanction your employees and associates, and bar you and your families from the United States. ...
 You have been warned."
 Democratic U.S. Senator, Chris Van Hollen, commented on the letter: "It is absolutely wrong to interfere in a judicial matter by threatening judicial officers, their family members and their employees with retribution.
 This thuggery is something befitting the mafia, not U.S. senators."
 On 1 May 2024, US senators met court officials online to discuss potential arrest warrants.
 On 3 May 2024, chief prosecutor Khan, while not mentioning the warrants, called for "all attempts to impede, intimidate, or improperly influence officials [to] cease immediately" and referred to Article 70 of the Rome Statute defining "retaliating against an official of the court on account of duties performed" as an offence.